Modal Logical Neural Networks: Theoretical Analysis

 During inference, each lower bound $L_k$ forms a non-decreasing sequence, $L_k^{(t+1)} \ge L_k^{(t)}$, which is bounded above by 1.
 Simultaneously, each upper bound $U_k$ forms a non-increasing sequence, $U_k^{(t+1)} \le U_k^{(t)}$, which is bounded below by 0.
-By the monotone convergence theorem, each of these finite sequences must converge to a fixed point.
+By the monotone convergence theorem, each of these bounded monotonic sequences must converge to a limit.
 Since the number of bounds in the network is finite, the joint state of all bounds must converge to a global fixed point. \end{proof}